Chris Partridge: Michigan

 Partridge was hired by Michigan in January 2015 as the Director of Player Personnel.
 On December 3, 2015, it was announced that Partridge would coach the linebackers for Michigan during the 2016 Citrus Bowl, after the departure of Michigan defensive coordinator and linebackers coach D. J. Durkin, who left to be the head coach at Maryland.
 Partridge then took over as full time linebackers coach and helped with the special teams.
 On February 8, 2017, Partridge was promoted to Special Teams Coordinator and continued as linebackers coach.
 Before the 2018 season, Partridge was offered to join the Alabama Crimson Tide football staff, but chose to stay at Michigan.
 Weeks after, Partridge received a significant pay raise and new coaching duties.
 Partridge was assigned to coach safeties and continue as special teams coordinator, Al Washington took over as linebackers coach.

 Ole Miss

 On January 2, 2020, Partridge was hired by Ole Miss and new head coach Lane Kiffin.
 Later, Partridge was named co-defensive coordinator alongside former Michigan assistant DJ Durkin.
 In 2022, he was promoted to play caller while still being co-defensive coordinator with new hire Maurice Crum Jr.

 Michigan (second stint)

 Partridge returned to Michigan's football staff for the 2023 season, but was fired on November 17, 2023.
-Partridge had allegedly participated in the destruction of evidence regarding the University of Michigan football sign-stealing scandal.
-Partridge was later cleared of wrongdoing once the investigation concluded.
+Partridge was accused of participating in the destruction of evidence regarding the University of Michigan football sign-stealing scandal, but was later cleared of wrongdoing by the NCAA once the investigation concluded.
+After being cleared of the allegations, Partridge filed a wrongful termination lawsuit against the University of Michigan in March 2026.

+Seattle Seahawks

+He was part of the coaching staff that won Super Bowl LX over the New England Patriots 29–13.